 - Grandparents have on average 4 – 5 grandchildren.

 - Nearly three-quarters of all 8-year-olds within the United States will likely have a living great-grandparent by the year 2030.

 - Ten percent of grandparents live with their grandchildren, and five percent are primary caregivers.

 There are, nonetheless, a few hurdles when it comes to establishing a relationship between grandparents and grandchildren, the most significant being geographic distance.
 More than 50% of all grandparents are farther than 200 miles away from at least one of their grandchildren.
 And many older adults are choosing to continue to work later in life, leaving less time available for family.

 To overcome these obstacles, older adults are turning more and more to technology – something that has become particularly important during the COVID-19 pandemic, when self-quarantining was crucial for the elderly.
 Due to this, Skype, FaceTime, and Zoom have grown to be household terms, helping enhance bonds even when in-person time together isn’t a possibility.

-If you’d like to look into ideas for enhancing a grandparent/grandchild relationship, let Abby Senior Care, the experts in non-medical home care in Denver, help!
+If you’d like to look into ideas for enhancing a grandparent and grandchild relationship, let Abby Senior Care, the experts in elder care services in Denver and surrounding areas, help!
 Our innovative caregiving team can provide safe, accompanied transportation for family visits (regardless of distance!), prepare meals and care for housekeeping chores to allow seniors to dedicate quality time to their grandkids, and so much more.

 Contact us any time at 303-699-8840 to discover how an in-home caregiver from Abby Senior Care can help older adults live the best possible life.
-Learn more about our professional non-medical home care in Denver and the surrounding areas, and schedule a free assessment in the comfort of home today!
+Learn more about our professional elder care services in Denver and the surrounding areas, and schedule a free assessment in the comfort of home today!